Invention Prototypes and Their Place in Product Design

 Another point to consider is that your design needs to translate into a working product.
 Prototypes are not just aesthetic pieces where you can apply any design or detail to your idea and have it function properly.
 Your design needs to be realistic and aligned with your product’s core purpose, and your prototype should prove that.

-Alongside having your prototype demonstrate its function, having a prototype adds value to your project by showing that there is an actual interest in and – more importantly – a genuine belief that having physical access to your product will improve the lives of others impactfully.
+Alongside having your prototype demonstrate its function, having a prototype adds value to your project by showing that there is an actual interest in and – more importantly – a genuine belief that having physical access to your product will impactfully improve the lives of others.

 Often, it is the engineer or designer who will suggest creating a prototype.
 This is mainly because prototyping is essential for understanding how the product will be produced and manufactured.
 It is impossible to manufacture a product that has a design flaw or improper functionality.
 This is why design for manufacturing is so important.
 Ultimately, having a prototype is needed to secure any sort of manufacturing contract or partnership.